 - Nexus 7000 Series

-If multiple upgrade steps are required, download all intermediate images in advance.
+If multiple upgrade steps are required, download all intermediate images before starting the process.

 copy ftp://user1:Qazwsx@10.10.10.5/nxos.9.3.10.bin bootflash: